Tropical year: 20th and 21st centuries

-The complexity of the model used for the Solar System must be limited to the available computation facilities.
-In the 1920s punched card equipment came into use by L. J. Comrie in Britain.
+The complexity of the model used for the Solar System must be limited to the available computational facilities.
+In the 1920s, punched card equipment came into use by L. J. Comrie in Britain.
 For the American Ephemeris an electromagnetic computer, the IBM Selective Sequence Electronic Calculator was used since 1948.
 When modern computers became available, it was possible to compute ephemerides using numerical integration rather than general theories; numerical integration came into use in 1984 for the joint US-UK almanacs.

 Albert Einstein's General Theory of Relativity provided a more accurate theory, but the accuracy of theories and observations did not require the refinement provided by this theory (except for the advance of the perihelion of Mercury) until 1984.
 Time scales incorporated general relativity beginning in the 1970s.

-A key development in understanding the tropical year over long periods of time is the discovery that the rate of rotation of the earth, or equivalently, the length of the mean solar day, is not constant.
+A key development in understanding the tropical year over long periods of time is the discovery that the rate of rotation of the Earth, or equivalently, the length of the mean solar day, is not constant.
 William Ferrel in 1864 and Charles-Eugène Delaunay in 1865 predicted that the rotation of the Earth is being retarded by tides.
-This could be verified by observation only in the 1920s with the very accurate Shortt-Synchronome clock and later in the 1930s when quartz clocks began to replace pendulum clocks as time standards.
+This could be verified by observation only in the 1920s with the very accurate Shortt–Synchronome clock and later in the 1930s when quartz clocks began to replace pendulum clocks as time standards.